AlexThomp1/HL7FamilyTreeConverter/README.md

 Managers: Evan Hack and Caleb Gillispie

 ## How to run the program (Windows)
-1) Download the "Windows" release of the program
+1) Go to the Release section of this page
-2) Open the downloaded file
+2) Download "HL7.Family.Tree.Converter.v1.0.Windows.exe"
 2.1) If Windows states the file is not secure, click "More Info" at the bottom, and click "Run Anyway"
 3) The program is now usable

 ## How to run the program (Mac, Linux, etc.)
-1) Download the "Other" release of the program
+1) Go to the Release section of this page
+2) Download "HL7.Family.Tree.Converter.v1.0.Other.jar"
-2) Ensure you have the latest version of Java installed 2.1) If Java is not installed, install it here based on your system: [Java Installation Link](https://www.java.com/en/download/manual.jsp)
+3) Ensure you have the latest version of Java installed 3.1) If Java is not installed, install it here based on your system: [Java Installation Link](https://www.java.com/en/download/manual.jsp)
-3) Open the downloaded file
+4) Open the downloaded file
-4) The program is now usable
+5) The program is now usable